CNL Chalk River Laboratories

 Following the completion of CNL’s master plan, HDR has remained the master architect as part of an integrated project delivery team for three projects focused on the Entry Precinct and the south half of the Campus Precinct.
 This series of projects is the largest to be delivered utilizing IPD in Canada.
 Through programmatically diverse structures open to change and adaptation, this progressive approach to building is based on an incremental and holistic commitment to the ‘post-resource’ era export of clean energy-based initiatives and research.

-• Anchoring the campus' social infrastructure and regional presence, the science collaboration centre is a six-story multi-use building with three flexible, open plan ‘studio’ spaces atop a lower base that cascades eastward toward the Ottawa River Valley.
+• Anchoring the campus' social infrastructure and regional presence, the Science Collaboration Centre is a six-storey multi-use building with three flexible, open-plan ‘studio’ spaces atop a lower base that cascades eastward toward the Ottawa River Valley.

 • The Minwamon Building serves as the new public face of CNL that will welcome visitors and staff alike.
 This facility plays a key support role in enabling CNL to execute its mandate, by providing procurement, warehousing and logistics services across the entire Chalk River site.